degenfrends/pump-bump/README.md

 ## If you made some money off of this and you want to contribute to the ongoing development, you can send some SOL to this address: xe18XoG9HpgpmZ6C4GLAfnDtD7xGc6dEjen7NfF3V9g

 ## Requirements
 You need a fresh Solana wallet with not more than what you want to use for bumping!
-This is important, since you have to expose your private key to your command line and if your computer gets/is compromissed, attackers can read your private key from the command line history.
+This is important, since you have to expose your private key to your command line and if your computer gets/is compromissed, attackers can read your private key from the command line history or your environment variables.

 You need to export the private key of that Solana wallet.